 - Prime Minister (Firz) - moved one square diagonally only.

-- Elephant (Fil) - moved two squares diagonally only but could jump
+- Elephant (Fil) - moved two squares diagonally only but could jump over intervening pieces.

 - War Horse (Faras) - moved like a Knight in Chess